znsio/specmatic-documentation/documentation/soap.md

 But since the namespace remains the same, the SOAP server considers both requests to be identical.

+The [Namespace in XML 1.1](https://www.w3.org/TR/xml-names11/#ns-qualnames) document explains it like this:

+> Note that the prefix functions only as a placeholder for a namespace name.
+Applications should use the namespace name, not the prefix, in constructing names whose scope extends beyond the containing document.

+The exact prefix name is not important.
+The prefix is merely a reference to the namespace, which is what really matters.

-Qontract ignores the namespaces, and matches against the node name, at this point in time.
-So if for example a payload in the contract has the prefix `ns2`, but the request has the prefix `ns3`, Qontact will ignore both `ns2` and `ns3`, and verify that the incoming node name matches the contract's node name.
+So as a shortcut, Qontract ignores the namespaces, and matches against the node name, at this point in time.
+If for example a payload in the contract has the prefix `ns2`, but the request has the prefix `ns3`, Qontact will ignore both `ns2` and `ns3`, and verify that the incoming node name matches the contract's node name.

+### Order of the nodes

+Order must be preserved.
+If the contract defines SOAP-ENV:Header before SOAP-ENV:Body, the actual xml document must contain the SOAP-ENV:Header before the SOAP-ENV:Body.

 ### Sample projects